pmcharrison/psynet-tutorial-ismir-2025/docs/01-topics/01-running-a-demo.rst

 You have a couple of options for your programming environment.
 GitHub Codespaces provides a quick, cost-free way to get started, via a standardized online development environment.
+The primary disadvantage of Github Codespaces is that it is a little slow.
-Of course, it is also possible to install PsyNet locally in a virtual environment, which will ultimately give you better performance and more control.
+It is alternatively possible to install PsyNet locally in a virtual environment, which will ultimately give you better performance and more control.
 However, in the in-person session, we'd prefer it if you took the GitHub Codespaces option to keep things simple.